 Diversion Status: An estimated 625,000 scrap tires are generated each year in Vermont.
-According to the 2023 Waste Composition study Y amount of scrap tires are found disposed of in the waste stream.
+The 2023 Waste Composition Study found that tires made up 0.3% (1,171 tons) of the Vermont municipal solid waste stream, by weight, which is similar to the 0.2% (986 tons) of tires found in 2018.
 A small percentage of scrap tires are believed to be disposed of through illegal dumping.
 In 2022, over 4,500 tons of tires were collected by Vermont facilities; the largest amount in the last 5 years.
 ANR believes that most Vermont tires are legitimately managed, but the issues identified by the stakeholder group such as high costs of managing tires, lack of recycling markets, and ongoing legacy tire pile issues continue to be a concern.